-To the extent permitted under the Act, and the rules and regulations promulgated there under, the Corporation shall indemnify any director or officer or former director or officer of the Corporation for expenses and costs, including attorneys’ fees, actually and necessarily incurred by him or her in connection with any claim asserted against him or her, by action in court or otherwise, by reason of his or her being or having been a director or officer of the Corporation to the full extent permitted by and in accordance with the procedures set forth in the Texas Non-Profit Corporation Act.
-The liability of the Corporation to indemnify under this article shall be limited to the insurance coverage maintained by the Corporation, the payment of any deductibles for those policies and any other expenditures, which are necessary and reasonable and allowable expense under the applicable federal and state regulations, as approved by a majority vote of the Board.
+To the extent permitted under the Act, and the rules and regulations promulgated there under, the Corporation shall indemnify any Director or officer or former Director or officer of the Corporation for expenses and costs, including attorneys’ fees, actually and necessarily incurred by him or her in connection with any claim asserted against him or her, by action in court or otherwise, by reason of his or her being or having been a Director or officer of the Corporation to the full extent permitted by and in accordance with the procedures set forth in the Texas Non-Profit Corporation Act and FRC 1986 Chap.
+42. The liability of the Corporation to indemnify under this article shall be limited to the insurance coverage maintained by the Corporation, the payment of any deductibles for those policies and any other expenditures, which are necessary and reasonable and allowable expense under the applicable federal and state regulations, as approved by a majority vote of the Board.

 Insurance

-The Corporation shall purchase and maintain a policy of officers and directors liability insurance with dollar limits, coverage, exclusions and other terms and conditions deemed to be in the best interest of the Corporation by the Board.
+The Corporation shall purchase and maintain a policy of officers and Directors liability insurance with dollar limits, coverage, exclusions and other terms and conditions deemed to be in the best interest of the Corporation by the Board.
 The policy of insurance shall be reviewed by the Board on an annual basis.

 ARTICLE VI